Skip to content

 4. Focus and weld with correct electrode manipulation

-Use straight beads (stringers) at a maximum width of two electrode diameters.
+Use straight beads (stringers) at a maximum width of two rod-wire diameters.
 Try to keep the arc where it can evenly deposit the metal in the joint.
 Avoid frequent stops and restarts as much as possible.

 5. Weld over clean metal